 Being a real estate broker vs. agent has significant benefits.
 Though there is a lot of hard work involved and increased education, being a broker allows you to scale your career in ways that remaining a real estate agent cannot.
 Here are the five biggest benefits, in our estimation, to becoming a real estate broker.

 Benefit 1: Real Estate Brokers Can Run Their Own Brokerage

-In order to open your own real estate firm, you have to be a licensed broker.
-There are two ways to run your own brokerage.
+In order to open your own real estate brokerage, you have to be a licensed broker.
+And once you do, there are two ways to run your own brokerage.
 You can either work alone and simply keep all commissions earned from your transactions, or you can recruit and hire other real estate agents or associate brokers to work under your license.
-In this case, those agents and associate brokers will split their commissions with you, the designated broker.
-Or, if you’re running a high-split firm, they will pay desk fees.

-If you don’t want to open your brokerage but are interested in mentoring and managing agents, that is an option as well.
-You can be a managing broker who oversees other agents and brokers within an existing brokerage, and is often a rewarding position for those with many years of experience to offer.
+If you don’t want to open your own brokerage, but are interested in mentoring and managing agents, you may be interested in a managing broker position.
+A managing broker oversees other agents and brokers within an existing brokerage, and is often a rewarding position for those with many years of experience to offer.

-While having additional career options and responsibilities is great, most agents choose to become real estate brokers for a very simple reason.
-They can make a lot more money as brokers.
-Here’s a quick rundown of the differences in income for real estate agents and real estate brokers from the 2017 NAR member profile report that reflects the year prior.
+While having additional career options and responsibilities is great, most agents choose to become real estate brokers for a very simple reason: they can make a lot more money as brokers.
+Here’s a quick summary of the differences in income for real estate agents and real estate brokers from the 2017 NAR member profile report that reflects the year prior.

-Median Annual Income of Real Estate Agents and Brokers: 2015
+Median Annual Income of Real Estate Agents vs. Brokers: 2016

 |Broker-Owner (designated broker)|